What Is Trigeminal Neuralgia?

 Simple symptomatology or diagnosis is not enough to prove you are disabled.
 You’ll need medical documentation that discusses clinical and laboratory findings.
 Be sure to have your doctor include all objective findings about your condition, even if they point towards another disorder.

 If you suffer from the effects of trigeminal neuralgia or another mental or physical disorder that keeps you from adequately performing your work duties, you may be eligible for long-term disability benefits.
+We have represented claimants in claims with Cigna, Hartford, Lincoln, MetLife, Prudential, Reliance Standard, Unum, and a variety of other disability insurance companies.
 Because approval can be difficult, it’s important to speak with legal counsel.
 If you’ve been denied for LTD but have a genuine disability, Nick Ortiz Law can help.
 Contact us today at (888) 321-8131 to find out how we can get you the benefits you deserve.